julkue/mark.js/README.md

 Browser compatibility
 --------
 The plugin works in all modern browsers.
 It has been tested in Firefox, Chrome, Safari and IE9+.
 The reason why it's not supported in IE8 and lower is not the API (like missing forEach or arr.indexOf).
-Instead it's because the DOM is different to modern browsers and it would take unnecessary expense to adjust the plugin to add/remove highlights compatible in these browsers.
+Instead it's because the DOM is different to modern browsers and it would take unnecessary expense to adjust the plugin to add/remove highlights compatible in a dead browser.

 ![IE9-11](https://raw.githubusercontent.com/alrra/browser-logos/master/internet-explorer/internet-explorer_48x48.png) ![IE10-11](https://raw.githubusercontent.com/alrra/browser-logos/master/internet-explorer-tile/internet-explorer-tile_48x48.png) ![Firefox](https://raw.githubusercontent.com/alrra/browser-logos/master/firefox/firefox_48x48.png) ![Chrome](https://raw.githubusercontent.com/alrra/browser-logos/master/chrome/chrome_48x48.png) ![Safari](https://raw.githubusercontent.com/alrra/browser-logos/master/safari/safari_48x48.png)